BaselOmari/BlackJack/README.md

-# BlackJack
+# BlackJack v1.0
-My own version of Blackjack on python v1.0
+My own version of Blackjack v1.0 on Python